auyu0408/mini_shop/README.md

 ?>
 ```
 - if you want to use Mode 1, comment the top half, show the bottom half.
 - else, comment the bottom half, default is mode 2.
+- variable _SHOP_NAME is the website title, you can change it.
+- you can also change the cover in `image/`.
+My cover is combine by a big picture and a small picture.

 ### Mode 1 Simple shopping website
 #### When you see the website first: